Not Accepting Guests

 Countries I’ve Visited

-Albania, Andorra, Australia, Austria, Bangladesh, Belgium, Bolivia, Bosnia and Herzegovina, Bulgaria, Cambodia, Chile, China, Colombia, Costa Rica, Croatia, Cyprus, Czech Republic, Democratic Republic of Congo, Denmark, Ecuador, Estonia, Ethiopia, Finland, France, Germany, Greece, Hungary, India, Iran, Italy, Kenya, Kosovo, Laos, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Malta, Monaco, Montenegro, Myanmar, Nepal, Netherlands, New Zealand, Norway, Pakistan, Panama, Peru, Poland, Portugal, San Marino, Slovakia, Slovenia, Spain, Sudan, Sweden, Switzerland, Thailand, Turkey, Uganda, United States, Vatican City State, Viet Nam
+Albania, Andorra, Australia, Austria, Bangladesh, Belgium, Bolivia, Bosnia and Herzegovina, Bulgaria, Cambodia, Chile, China, Colombia, Costa Rica, Croatia, Cyprus, Czech Republic, Democratic Republic of Congo, Denmark, Ecuador, Estonia, Ethiopia, Finland, France, Germany, Greece, Hungary, India, Iran, Italy, Kenya, Kosovo, Laos, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malaysia, Malta, Monaco, Montenegro, Myanmar, Nepal, Netherlands, New Zealand, Norway, Pakistan, Panama, Peru, Poland, Portugal, Qatar, San Marino, Serbia, Slovakia, Slovenia, Spain, Sudan, Sweden, Switzerland, Thailand, Turkey, Uganda, United States, Vatican City State, Viet Nam

 Countries I’ve Lived In